devsecops-workshop/workshop-guide/content/3-inner-loop/_index.md

 - Open a `terminal` in your DevSpaces IDE
   - In the top left 'hamburger' menu click on **Terminal > New Terminal**)
-- The `oc` OpenSHift cli client is already installed and you are already logged into the cluster
+- The `oc` OpenShift cli client is already installed and you are already logged into the cluster
 - So go ahead and create a new project `workshop-dev`

 ```